reverbdotcom/prestashop/src/reverb/doc/documentation-reverb-en.md

 When the product is eligible for synchronization, your product will be available on the next screen _Product Synchronization Management_.

 ** Note **: the field Model is mandatory for the Reverb API.
-If not informed, the Reverb API returned an error message.
+If not given, the Reverb API returned an error message.

-#### Method Mass-Edit
+#### Mass-Editing

-The module will help to mass-process the editing of Reverb informations because for few merchants, the product catalog is too large to use the standard method.
+The module can to mass-edit Reverb information because for some merchants, the product catalog is too large to use the standard method.

-To start with the Mass-Edit, we invite you to access the tab " Mass-Edit ":
+To start with the Mass-Edit, go to the the tab " Mass-Edit ":

 ![sync](img/mass-edit-button.png)